If you want to find people who invest in movies, look for giant billboards in your home town. That probably sounds goofy. But it works.

 So one day I called the dealership and asked for the owner.
 And to my surprise, this guy called me back and agreed to meet.
 During our conversation, he told me how he started out as a tire salesman.
 Eventually he garnered more and more success and eventually grew his net worth just over 60M dollars.
 Can you imagine that?
 60M dollars?

 I know this profoundly simple tactic seems silly.
 But wealth is everywhere.
-The film finance expert Tom Malloy talks about this a lot in the film finance guide.
-But as soon as you start believing in prosperity, you start finding new opportunities.
+And as soon as you start believing in prosperity, you start finding new opportunities.

 Understand The Language of Business

 Before you pick up the phone, there is something you need to do.
 If you’re like most filmmakers, you could probably talk about cameras, audio, lighting and gear all day.
 Heck, you might even know a thing or two about how to break down a screenplay or direct actors.
 But when you are looking to find people who invest in movies, you need to speak the language of business.

 Understand these terms for starters: Cashflow, capital gains and ROI.
 This is because most people who invest in movies come from other industries.
 And knowing how to talk in the language of traditional business will go a long way towards helping you communicate your proposition.